 Until I go away on a business trip – and then it’s back to his days as a bachelor.
 Mostly just eating whatever hasn’t gone bad in the fridge.
 Once when I was away all he ate for three days was cereal.

-I’m away on a ten day trip so I thought it would be fun to call him every night and ask him what he had for dinner:
+I was away on a ten day trip so I thought it would be fun to call him every night and ask him what he had for dinner:

-Here’s what he had tonight:
+Here’s what he had the first night: